Equity, Diversity and Inclusion

 Dimitri Girier

 Dimitri Girier, CRHA, has been working in the field of equity, diversity and inclusion (EDI) for over 15 years.
-He joined the Université de Montréal human-resource team as Chief Equity, Diversity and Inclusion Advisor in February 2019 after nearly 10 years as Senior Diversity Consultant for the National Bank.
+He joined the Université de Montréal human-resource team as Chief Equity, diversity and inclusion Advisor in February 2019 after nearly 10 years as Senior Diversity Consultant for the National Bank.
 His role at Université de Montréal is to develop the action plan for the Talent component of EDI and to contribute, with the help of several committees, to the other components of EDI at this university.

 In recent years, Dimitri has been responsible for strategies aimed at developing a talent pool that reflects the population and for providing a work environment that is open and respectful of differences and lets everyone apply their full potential.
 He has established numerous employee networks, including one for women; co-chaired a diversity and inclusion executive committee; collaborated with the various human resources functions and business sectors on the deployment of EDI strategies; and, for the past four years, has worked on strategies for sensitizing executives, managers and employees to unconscious biases and inclusive leadership among other matters.